From Sales to Marketing: Nicole Penland's First 100 Days as Demand Gen Director

 “We've done some things, previously, at Symantec that we're bringing to Reciprocity that I'm very excited about – something called the Innovation Lab.
 It's bringing different people from different parts of the organization together to talk about innovation.”

-Sales to Marketing Advice
+Sales to marketing advice

 She summarizes some of the invaluable lessons learned in a lateral move that ended up identifying new strengths and reshaping her career.
+This marketing advice applies whether you're a sales rep considering a pivot or already mid-transition.

 - Before you shift from sales to marketing, find the industry you’re passionate about and then learn and read everything about it.
 Understand the key trends in that industry.